 Your credit score is one of the most important factors in financing a car.
 Simply put, credit scores measure the likelihood of people paying back loans.
-When you go to buy a car, whether you’re buying from a private seller, dealer or on an online auction site, your credit score can strongly impact your ability to obtain financing and the interest rate you receive.
+When you go to buy a car, whether you’re buying from a dealer or on an online auction site, your credit score can strongly impact your ability to obtain financing and the interest rate you receive.

 What credit score do I need to buy a car?

 The answer: it depends.
 Credit scores are most commonly gauged on a scale of 300-8501.
 The higher the score, the better your credit.
 Better credit means lenders believe there is less risk in extending you a loan.
 Having a low credit score could mean that you won’t qualify for a loan or be offered the lowest interest rate available - and as a result, you’ll pay more over the life of the loan.

 Lenders commonly assign certain designations to credit scores to identify high and low risk loan recipients.
 If a lender determines that an applicant is low-risk (i.e. has a high credit score and minimal outstanding debts), he or she will probably be more willing to offer a loan at a favorable interest rate.

 There isn’t a specific credit score needed to buy a car, but typically, the higher the score, the better your interest rate.
 If you have a low credit score, a used car purchase could be an option you may want to look into.
 Lenders may be more willing to offer you used car financing because the cost is typically lower than that of a new car, constituting less risk for the lender.

 An excellent credit score doesn’t guarantee an auto loan at a low interest rate.
 Lenders also consider the following factors in order to get a big-picture look at your creditworthiness before offering you financing options.